View from commencement ceremony stage

 VISA REQUEST LETTERS

-The Office of External Relations and University Events will provide letter(s) for undergraduate students who wish to invite family member(s) living abroad to attend commencement ceremonies.
+The Office of Community Relations and University Events will provide letter(s) for undergraduate students who wish to invite family member(s) living abroad to attend commencement ceremonies.
 The letter states the name of the graduate, major, commencement dates, and relationship to the guest seeking the invitation and it's not an official government document.
 To receive a visa request letter, fill out this Visa Request Form.
 Our office will complete it within one week of receipt and notify you when it's available for pickup.
 Please note, it is the responsibility of the graduate to mail the letters to the appropriate Embassy.

 HOMETOWN PRESS RELEASES